Block/Whitelist Edge Extensions using Intune

 Configuration Settings

-• Go to Computer Configuration > Microsoft Edge > Extensions folder.
+• Click on Computer Configuration > Microsoft Edge > Extensions folder.

 Instead of blocking all extensions using a wild card character *.
 You can also provide the extension IDs to block only specific extensions in Microsoft Edge.

-In this scenario, we are Blocking All Edge Extensions and using Extension IDs to exempt from the block list setting to whitelist specific Extensions.
+In this scenario, we are Blocking All Edge Extensions and using Allow specific extensions to be installed setting to whitelist specific Extensions.

 Note

-• In the Extension IDs to exempt from the block list text box, enter one Extension ID per row for the extensions you want to whitelist.
-In our example, we are whitelisting the Adobe Acrobat extension, so we have provided the Extension ID for Adobe Acrobat.
+• In our example, we are whitelisting the Adobe Acrobat extension, therefore we have provided the Extension ID of Adobe Acrobat.

 Sync Intune Policies